ncatlab/nlab-content/pages/1692.md

 ### As a $\ast$-autonomous category

-Armed with just this much knowledge, and knowledge of how star-autonomous categories behave (as categorified versions of [[Boolean algebra]]s, or perhaps better [[Boolean rig]]s), the star-autonomous structure on $Chu(C, d)$ can pretty much be deduced (or strongly guessed) by the diligent reader, and this is actually a very good exercise.
+Armed with just this much knowledge, and knowledge of how star-autonomous categories behave (as categorified versions of [[linear logic]]), the star-autonomous structure on $Chu(C, d)$ can pretty much be deduced (or strongly guessed) by the diligent reader, and this is actually a very good exercise.
 One could sketch this as follows:

 * The monoidal unit of $Chu(C, d)$ should be the dual of the dualizer, and so is $(I, d; \lambda: I \otimes d \cong d)$ where $\lambda$, the transpose of $\rho$, is a canonical isomorphism for the unit $I$.